Ratchet: Deadlocked

 Gleeman Vox

 Dialogue most likely intended for the final boss fight and the DreadZone containment facility intercom.
-The last speech is actually used in the game, when the first phase of the boss fight with him finishes.
+Some of these lines are used in the game.

 Unused Weapons